JeffVandrewJr/btcqbo/README.md

 This install documentation is sparse and will be improved over the coming weeks!

-Below are installation instructions for deployment on a Linux server or VPS separate from your BTCPay Server instance.
-Deployment is also possible in a Docker container residing on the same server with BTCPay; instructions are forthcoming for users wanting to deploy a dockerized BTCQBO instance alongside the dockerized BTCPay server created with one click on LunaNode.
+Below are installation instructions for deployment on a LunaNode VPS that was set up via the one-click install recommended by the BTCPay team.
+More technical users can adapt these instructions for other setups.

 <h3>Part 1: Obtain Intuit Keys</h3>